2026 04 01

 Product Carbon Footprint Analyst

-The starting point is technical, but the consequences are economic.
-The revision of the European sustainability framework, with the Omnibus package in the background, aims to simplify obligations under the CSRD and ESRS standards.
+The starting point is technical, but the consequence is economic.
+The revision of the European sustainability framework, with the Omnibus package in the background, aims to simplify obligations under the CSRD and the ESRS standards.
 Fewer companies required to report, less detail, less burden.
 On paper, it promises greater efficiency.
-But it raises an uncomfortable question: what is lost along the way?
+But it leaves an uncomfortable question hanging: what is lost along the way?

-Here is where the ECB and investors align—not in defending more bureaucracy, but in demanding better data.
-Because what’s at stake is not reporting itself, but the financial system’s ability to understand real risks: climate exposure, supply chain vulnerability, energy transition, or dependence on critical resources.
+This is where the ECB and investors align.
+Not in defending more bureaucracy, but in demanding better data.
+Because what is at stake is not reporting itself, but the financial system’s ability to read real risks: climate exposure, supply chain vulnerability, the energy transition, or dependence on critical resources.

 In practice, this leads to greater uncertainty.
 And in markets that depend on information to function, uncertainty always comes at a cost.